 Shopify is a popular ecommerce platform that enables aspiring entrepreneurs to open an online store, sell things, and accept payments.

-It’s easy to use even if you don’t have any technical knowledge, and the support and tutorials supplied are comprehensive enough to assist you if you get stuck using any of their many themes or apps.
+It’s easy to use even if you don’t have any technical knowledge.
+The support and tutorials supplied are comprehensive enough to assist you if you get stuck using any of their many themes or apps.

 What Is Dropshipping?